 14. Movies and games

 Movies and games are a huge money sucker!
 I never buy my own dvds or games because I think they are a huge waste of money.
 There are so many better things you can do in this life instead of sitting at home playing games and watching TV.
-Also, the price for cable is absolutely insane and I personally would never pay it (my boyfriend does because of his sports channels).
+Also, the price for cable is absolutely insane and I personally would never pay it (my fiance’ does because of his sports channels).
 Have you been to a movie with the family lately?
 For 3 of us to go it costs us about $60 if we want to get the amazing buttery popcorn and Icee drinks.
 With that said, we rarely go to a movie because it is so expensive.

 Gifts can get pretty expensive, especially since it seems like every month there is either a holiday or a birthday.
 If you can, make something on your own that will save you money or go in on a gift with someone else.
 Pinterest has a ton of homemade ideas and it’s the thought that counts, right?

 I personally don’t spend a lot of money on books, but I know people who do.
 If you are trying to save money check out your local library, ebay or ask a friend.
-Depending on how many books your read, they can be pretty expensive.
+Depending on how many books you read, they can be pretty expensive.
 Also, do you really need to BUY a book to keep?
 I don’t know a lot of people who read the same book multiple times so try borrowing one!
 The same goes for kids.
 I rarely buy books for my daughter because we can get the same books at the library.
 Also, she usually attaches to one book so we don’t even need a huge selection of books for her.

 19. Monthly subscriptions/memberships